Hyper-distance Oracles in Hypergraphs: Landmark-based oracle

 Given a set of vertices $V$ and a set of edges $E$, it iterates over the edges to find disjoint sets of connected vertices, i.e., groups of vertices connected via paths, but isolated from each other.
 The underlying data structure is a forest, where each tree represents a connected set, and each vertex is associated with \emph{(i)} a \emph{rank} initially set to $0$ and \emph{(ii)} a pointer to the parent.
 Each vertex starts as a tree by itself and hence points to itself.
 Then, the connected components are found via the application of two operators: \emph{union-by-rank} and \emph{find} enhanced with \emph{path compression}.
 Given an edge $(u,v)$, \emph{union-by-rank} merges the tree of $u$ and that of $v$, based on the rank associated to their root: if the rank is different, the root with lowest rank is set to point to the other root; if the two ranks are equal, one of the roots is set to point to the other one, and the rank of the latter is increased by 1.
 Given a vertex $u$, \emph{find} returns the root of the tree of $u$, and, for all the vertices traversed, sets their pointer to the root.
 This way, any subsequent \emph{find} for these vertices will be faster.

 \spara{\Cref{alg:ccs}.} According to Observation~\ref{obs1}, if two hyperedges are in the same $s$-connected component, they also belong to the same $(s-1)$-connected component.
 Therefore, we search for the $s$-connected components in decreasing order of $s$, so that the $s$-connected components can be used to initialize the $(s-1)$-connected components (\cref{line:init}).
 The dynamic inverted index $I$ stores, for each vertex $v$, the hyperedges including $v$.
 This index is updated at each iteration $s$, including the hyperedges $e$ not yet considered, i.e., those with size $s$ (\cref{line:index}).
 Thanks to $I$, we can examine only pairs of hyperedges that actually overlap.
-The partial overlap is stored in a dictionary $OV$.
+The partial overlap is stored in a dictionary $\textsc{OV}$.
 Each time a pair $(e_1, e_2)$ is considered, we first check if we already know that they belong to the same connected component.
 This can happen in two cases: \emph{(i)} $e_1$ and $e_2$ belong to the same $(s+1)$-connected component, or \emph{(ii)} union-find merged their trees in a previous call.
 If this is not the case, we update their partial overlap (\cref{line:update}).
-If the overlap exceeds the min overlap size $s$, then $e_1$ and $e_2$ are $s$-connected, and hence we can call \textsc{unionFind} to propagate this information and update $CC_s $.
+If the overlap exceeds the min overlap size $s$, then $e_1$ and $e_2$ are $s$-connected, and hence we can call \textsc{unionFind} to propagate this information and update $\tilde{\textsf{CC}} $.
+During the search of the $s$-connected components, we discover partial overlaps $\textsc{OV}[(e_1, e_2)]$ between pairs of hyperedges.
+In addition, thanks to the transitive property, we may find that two hyperedges belong to the same $s$-connected component, without computing their overlap.
+We store these pairs in a set $\textsc{CP}$, and the partial overlaps in a set $\textsc{OP}$.
+These sets are exploited in the initialization of the sets of $s$-adjacent hyperedges, which are needed to find the $s$-distances between hyperedges.
+In particular, if the partial overlap between two hyperedges is $\textsc{OV}[(e_1, e_2)] = o$, then, $e_1$ and $e_2$ are $s$-adjacent for each $s \leq o$.
+Conversely, for each pair of hyperedges in $\textsc{CP}$, we need to compute their overlap, as we only know that they are $s$-connected but not whether they are $s$-adjacent.
+To save space, we do not explicitly store the $s$-connected components of hyperedges with size lower than $s$, as such hyperedges are s-disconnected from the rest of the hypergraph.
+The oracle can still compute the vertex-to-vertex $s$-distance between vertices in the same hyperedge of size lower than $s$, thanks to a vertex-to-hyperedge map created at query time.
+This map stores, for each vertex, the ids of the hyperedges containing that vertex.
+This way, we can determine the 1-hop neighbors of each vertex.